yestyle/whispersystems.org/_posts/2014-01-13-android-contacts-the-social-graph-collider.md

-At first glance Android's lack of access control policy seems like a win for open access and thus a win for users, but the data being shared with other apps is already available to the user, **in fact it is the user**. *Open Access* often falls victim to the same abuses as *Network Neutrality*, don't be fooled, the Android Contacts Provider is wack.
+At first glance Android's lack of access control policy seems like a win for open access and thus a win for users, but the data being shared with other apps is already available to the user, **in fact it is the user**.
+Unfortunately *Open Access*, much like *Network Neutrality* is one of these phrases that can be thrown behind a misguided agenda to trip up an unfamiliar, unsuspecting userbase.
+Don't be fooled, the Android Contacts Provider is wack.

 [Rhodey Orbits](https://twitter.com/notrhodey)